python/cpython/Doc/library/token.rst

 .. data:: EXACT_TOKEN_TYPES

-   A dictionary that stores the string representation of the token as keys, and their numeric codes as values.
+   A dictionary mapping the string representation of a token to its numeric code.

    .. versionadded:: 3.8